Ingush in Kazakhstan

 Prayer Points

-Pray for more of Christ's ambassadors to practice audacious love for Ingush people in Kyrgyzstan.
+Pray for more of Christ's ambassadors to practice audacious love for Ingush people in Kazakhstan.

 Pray for breakthroughs of Jesus' grace in Ingush villages.

-Pray that the Ingush people will find peace with God.
+Pray the Ingush people will find peace with God through Jesus Christ.